jstarkman/learning_ros/Part_2/example_rviz_marker/README.md

+# ROS2: RViz does not currently work.
+Skipping this package for now.

 # example_rviz_marker
 This node illustrates how to display markers in rviz.
 The service rviz_marker_svc expects a floating-point number, which is uses to